Kansas to send food and medical supplies to Ukraine this week

 WICHITA, Kan.
-(KWNS) – Sometimes all it takes is a random phone call and good things happen.
+(KSNW) – Sometimes all it takes is a random phone call and good things happen.

 “About four weeks ago after the invasion, I received a phone call from a stranger.
-They asked what are you doing for Ukraine?” said Mike Wawrzewski, Owner of Clinic In A Can.
-“That led to an email to Dave, that led to an email at Hear to Heart, that led to an email to Dr. Marshall’s office, and the domino effect occurred.”
+They asked what are you doing for Ukraine?” said Mike Wawrzewski, owner of Clinic In A Can.
+“That led to an email to Dave, that led to an email at Dan at Heart to Heart, that led to an email to Dr. Marshall’s office, and the domino effect occurred.”

 “One of the big problems (in Ukraine) is the medical facilities have been targeted,” said Mike.